Epic Win: Format

 In the programme, contestants complete individual challenges such as trying to dress whilst bouncing a football or cycling whilst trying to inflate hot water bottles.
 Those who complete their challenge win the Epic Win trophy and go to the "Epic Centre" to have the opportunity to win between £3 and £3,000, depending on what the celebrity panelists think this is worth.
 Those who fail a challenge have to exit through the "fail door".

 When playing for the cash, the panel members each note down an amount between £1 and £1,000 depending on how impressed they are with somebody's skill.
-Successful contestants can then potentially win an amount up to the total that the panellists pledged.
+Successful contestants can then potentially win an amount up to the total that the panelists pledged.
 The contestant is then given a sequence of increasing amounts, with the option to stop at any time by pressing the red button.
 If the last amount announced before the button was pressed is equal to or lower than the panel's total, they win the cash (and Joe Lycett announces "EPIC WIN!").
 If the contestant's total is higher than the panel's total, Joe Lycett announces "zero pounds" and they leave with nothing but the trophy and go through the fail door.